natashagp/natashagp/README.md

 Developer from São Paulo, Brazil.

-Development Projects hosted in Codeberg - https://codeberg.org/natashagp
+All development projects and codes were migrated to Codeberg - https://codeberg.org/natashagp